MeshCollider/OmniLite/README.md

 ### Introduction

-MultiBit is a Simplified Payment Verification (SPV) omnicoin desktop client.
+OmniLite is based on MultiBit, a Simplified Payment Verification (SPV) omnicoin desktop client.

-MultiBit relies on the following technologies:
+OmniLite relies on the following technologies:

 * Maven as the build system, so the usual Maven processes apply.
 If you're not familiar with Maven then [download it first](http://maven.apache.org) and follow their installation instructions.